dejwCake/craftable/README.md

 ## About ##

-Hi Crafter, welcome to the official documentation for Craftable 6 - a Laravel-based open-source toolkit for building administration interfaces.
+Hi Crafter, welcome to the official documentation for Craftable - a Laravel-based open-source toolkit for building administration interfaces.
 It's an administration area minimalistic template.
 A starting point for developing back-office systems, intranets or a CMS systems.

+This package is forked from BRACKETS-by-TRIAD/craftable and continuously maintained.

 ![Craftable administration area example](https://www.getcraftable.com/docs/5.0/images/posts-crud.png "Craftable administration area example")